haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 16 (+3)
 15 (+2)
 24 (+7)
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 299

  Weakening Breath.
 The dragon exhales gas in a 60-foot cone.
 Each creature in that area must succeed on a DC 21 Strength saving throw or have disadvantage on Strength-based attack rolls, Strength checks, and Strength saving throws for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 Change Shape.
 The dragon magically polymorphs into a humanoid or beast that has a challenge rating no higher than its own, or back into its true form.
 It reverts to its true form if it dies.
 Any equipment it is wearing or carrying is absorbed or borne by the new form (the dragon’s choice).